glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 In fact, it is so fast that the process is no longer compute constrained, but rather limited by I/O throughput.
 The 3 minutes performance is when data read/write is from/to an SSD.
-The same run takes 7 minutes is the data read/write is from/to HDD.
+The same run takes 7 minutes if the data read/write is from/to HDD.
 About 8 GB input is read and 20 GB of output is created.

 This is confirmed further by the [AWS p3 run, which takes 1m44s](v100_run.log).